fitbenchmarking/fitbenchmarking/docs/source/users/options/minimizer_option.rst

 .. code-block:: rst

    [MINIMIZERS]
-   matlab_opt: Levenberg-Marquardt
+   matlab_curve: Levenberg-Marquardt
                  Trust-Region

 .. warning::
-   MATLAB Optimization Toolbox must be installed for this to be available; See :ref:`external-instructions`.
+   MATLAB Curve Fitting Toolbox must be installed for this to be available; See :ref:`external-instructions`.

 Matlab Optimization Toolbox (``matlab_opt``)
 --------------------------------------------